 Go on and return to expeditions

-Expeditions, like treasure hunts, are great opportunities for materials.
-Each of the seven expeditions can be completed three times (they get harder with each run).
+Another excellent way to rack up extra rewards is on expeditions Each of the seven expeditions can be completed three times (they get harder with each run).
 You can check your Journal to see the rewards for each expedition.
 You’ll typically earn a handful of different materials for completing an expedition (and a lot of them at that).